 Tomorrow’s Roundtable will begin with a pilot episode campaign focused on making a difference for the education crisis in the United States.
 If the pilot is successful, 11 more campaigns will be launched during the following year, addressing some of the most imperative social and environmental challenges.

 The journey begins with Education.
-Produced as a short film, we’ll start the series by showing 5 kids at a roundtable coming up with a solution for a problem in a local community, and then we’ll transition that solution right into the community-in-need to document the change.
-This pilot micro-campaign will be a great opener to the Education Campaign we’re launching alongisde it.
+Produced as a short film, we're starting the series by showing 5 kids at a roundtable coming up with a solution for a problem in a local community.
+As we raise funds, we’ll transition that solution right into the community-in-need to document the change.
+The pilot episode is the exciting first chapter of the Education Campaign.

 Which problem to tackle first?
 Lack of education may be the root of all other problems.
 So the pilot episode starts at the source.
 And what could be a more popular and unifying topic than the education crisis?
 America is near the bottom in test scores in every category worldwide.
 Imagine what a better world this would be if people everywhere were well educated.
 We’re drowning in information, yet starving for knowledge.
 Why is this?
 What exactly is education?
 What does it mean to learn, or to teach?
 How can students AND teachers thrive?
 What technologies can assist?
 And what can we learn from the first roundtable?